-On the agenda for the annual meeting will be the election of two Class A directors each to serve a term of three years beginning at this annual meeting.
+On the agenda for the annual meeting will be the election of two Class B directors each to serve a term of three years beginning at the annual meeting.
 The nominees receiving the greatest number of votes cast will be elected.
 So, if you do not vote for a particular nominee on your proxy card, your vote will not count either "for" or "against" the nominee.
 A "broker non-vote" will also have no effect on the outcome since only a plurality of votes actually cast is required to elect a director.
 Our Board of Directors presently consists of six members comprised of three classes (Class A, B and C).
 Directors are elected in classes to serve terms of three years.
-The current Class A directors, whose terms will expire at the annual meeting, are Cecil E. Martin and Nancy E. Underwood.
-The Class B directors, whose terms expire in 2008, are M. Jay Allison and David W. Sledge.
-The Class C directors, whose terms expire in 2009, are Roland O. Burns and David W. Sledge.
+The current Class A directors, whose terms will expire in 2010, are Cecil E. Martin and Nancy E. Underwood.
+The Class B directors, whose terms expire at the annual meeting, are M. Jay Allison and David W. Sledge.
+The Class C directors, whose terms expire in 2009, are Roland O. Burns and David K. Lockett.

-The Board of Directors has nominated Cecil E. Martin and Nancy E. Underwood for re-election to the Board of Directors.
+The Board of Directors has nominated M. Jay Allison and David W. Sledge for re-election to the Board of Directors.